vishnuvardhangadukota-hub/student-marks-prediction-ml/README.md

-# student-marks-prediction-ml
+# Student Marks Prediction using Machine Learning

-Machine Learning project that predicts student marks based on study hours using Linear Regression.
+This project predicts student exam marks based on study hours using Linear Regression.

+Technologies used:
+- Python
+- Pandas
+- Matplotlib
+- Scikit-learn